flycheck/flycheck/doc/manual/extending.rst

       The overlay :var:`category` for `level` as symbol.

       An overlay category is a symbol whose properties provide the default values for overlays of this category.
-See :infonode:`Overlay Properties(elisp)` for more information about overlay properties and categories.
+See :infonode:`(elisp)Overlay Properties` for more information about overlay properties and categories.

       A category for an error level overlay should at least define the `face` property, for error highlighting.
 Other useful properties for error level